I’ve never been in an accident before. I was hesitant about making a claim. First Personal Injury sorted it all out and explained everything.

 If you were the husband or the wife of the person who died then you can receive a statutory bereavement award; also, if your child was under 18 when he/she died, you can also claim.
 The fixed amount is currently £12,980.

-Every fatal accident case is different but takes into consideration the pain and suffering of the person who died; the cost of funeral expenses; probate costs and compensation in respect of the services provided by the person who died, e.g. housework and/or DIY.
+Every fatal accident case is different.
+The pain and suffering of the person who died; the cost of funeral expenses; probate costs and compensation in respect of the services provided by the person who died, e.g. housework and/or DIY will all be taken into account.

 ** Disclaimer** These guides do not represent legal advice and are intended for initial, unofficial guidance only.
 You should always seek the help and advice of a professional personal injury lawyer for clarification.